Dressler Syndrome on the Electrocardiogram

 Dressler syndrome typically occurs two to eight weeks after STEMI.
 It is rare in the primary PCI era and is often related to late reperfusion or failed coronary reperfusion, as well as to larger infarct size 2 4.

-Though not a common condition, Dressler syndrome should be considered in all patients presenting with persistent pain, malaise or fatigue following a myocardial infarction or cardiac surgery, especially if symptoms present greater than two weeks following the event 3 5.
+Though not a common condition, Dressler syndrome should be considered in all patients presenting with persistent chest pain, malaise or fatigue following a myocardial infarction or cardiac surgery, especially if symptoms present greater than two weeks following the event 3 5.

 Symptoms may be accompanied by fever and increased inflammatory biomarkers.
 In most cases, the pain is self-limited and responds to conservative measures 5.

 On physical examination, patients with Dressler syndrome are often tachycardic with a pericardial friction rub heard on auscultation.
 Additionally, patients may present with pulsus paradoxicus 5.

 Diagnostic Criteria of Dressler Syndrome

 Diagnostic criteria of Dressler syndrome do not differ from those for acute pericarditis including two of the following criteria 2:

 - ECG changes (≤60% of cases), with new widespread ST-segment elevation, usually mild and progressive, or PR segment depression in the acute phase

 - Pericardial effusion (≤60% of cases and generally mild)